Eye discharge: What causes "sleep" in your eyes?

 Some sleep in your eyes upon waking is normal, but excessive eye discharge, especially if it's green or yellow in color and accompanied by blurry vision, light sensitivity or eye pain, can indicate a serious eye infection or eye disease and should be promptly examined by your eye doctor.

-Eye discharge is a function of your tear film and a necessary component of good eye health.
-Eye rheum primarily consists of thin, watery mucus produced by the conjunctiva (called mucin), and meibum an oily substance secreted by the meibomian glands which helps keep your eyes lubricated between blinks.
+Eye discharge (rheum) is a function of your tear film and a necessary component of good eye health.
+It primarily consists of thin, watery mucus produced by the conjunctiva (called mucin), and meibum — an oily substance secreted by the meibomian glands which helps keep your eyes lubricated between blinks.